 We started with taking care of 12 children and the organisation is currently

 taking care of 73 children in schools like New Junior School Mityana.

-The organisation helps the orphans and vulnerable children with education and
+The organisation helps the orphans and vulnerable children with basic education,

 Situation Analysis Of Orphans And Vulnerable Children In Uganda